Columbia Bible College seeks to equip people for a life of discipleship, ministry, and leadership in service to the church and community.

-Columbia is accredited with the Association for Biblical Higher Education (ABHE), an autonomous association of Canadian and U.S. colleges seeking to enhance Christ-centred biblically-based higher education in North America.
+Columbia has been accredited with the Association for Biblical Higher Education (ABHE) since 1991.
+ABHE is an autonomous association of Canadian and U.S. colleges seeking to enhance Christ-centred biblically-based higher education in North America.
 ABHE is a member of the Commission on Recognition of Post-secondary Accreditation (CORPA), the body that provides accreditation of all recognized American universities, colleges and professional preparation programs.
 For more information, visit the ABHE website.

 Private Training Institutions Branch

-Columbia Bible College has designated certification, which means accredited status, with the Private Training Institutions Branch of the Ministry of Advanced Education in the Province of British Columbia.
+Columbia Bible College has held designated certification, which means accredited status, for nearly 10 years with the Private Training Institutions Branch of the Ministry of Advanced Education in the Province of British Columbia.
 The Private Training Institutions Branch (PTIB) succeeded the Private Career Training Institutions Agency (PCTIA) as the regulatory agency for private training institutions.
 For more information visit the PTIB Website.

 Columbia is also a member of the following associations: